-Maybe you’ve just given birth and you’re wondering how on earth you could ever have sex again.
+Maybe you’ve just given birth and you’re wondering how on earth you could ever have sex again?

-And perhaps it didn’t feel like how you remembered sex before pregnancy and birth.
+Perhaps it didn’t feel like how you remembered sex before pregnancy and birth.

-Although pregnancy is a very natural bodily function, it causes many temporary and occasionally ongoing changes to the body.
+Although pregnancy is a natural bodily function, it causes many temporary and occasionally ongoing changes to the body.

 The temporary changes are caused by hormones, the weight of pregnancy, and the toll it takes on the body (a lot of energy and nutrition go into growing a human being).
-It can be weeks, months and occasionally a year or more before the body heals completely.
+It can be weeks, months, and occasionally a year or more before the body heals completely.